Pokémon HeartGold and SoulSilver

 Unused 3D Models

-There are unused 3D models for both Dialga and Palkia from the title screen of Diamond & Pearl.
+There are unused 3D models for both Dialga and Palkia, left over from the title screen of Diamond & Pearl.

 Obsolete References to Gold/Silver/Crystal Features